Dosing 101: 18g vs 20g Baskets – Which One to Use?

 Signs: Variable shot quality day-to-day

-Fix: Use a scale for every dose (essential for espresso)
+Fix: Use a scale for every single dose.
+Essential for espresso.

 Frequently Asked Questions